lindstromemil/Miniproject-D7041E/README.md

 Sidenote: Install gui with chess engines :)

 ## Dataset
-The dataset used is a collection of all games played on Lichess(Lichess.com) during July 2021.
-The dataset comes with the current position given in FEN format(https://www.chess.com/terms/fen-chess#how-does-fen-work) and evaluations made by Stockfish, these evaluations will be used as our labels/correct answers.
+The dataset used is a collection of all games played on [Lichess](https://lichess.org/) during July 2021.
+The dataset comes with the current position given in [FEN format](https://www.chess.com/terms/fen-chess#piece-placement) and evaluations made by Stockfish, these evaluations will be used as our labels/correct answers.

 ## Model
 Our model consists of the game state and trying to determine who is in the lead requires some factors.
 The evaluation score (eval) is a way to show who is in the lead.
 If the eval is positive then it means that white is in the lead and negative means black is in the lead.
 The first factor is simple, if you take a piece from the other player you increase your evaluation score.
 Depending on what piece you take it increases the score differently.
 A pawn is worth 1 point, a knight is 3 points etc.